 Morgan, Sgt.
-1st Class David Hubler, senior medic, 1st Bn., and Capt.
-William N. Vasios, physician assistant for 1st Bn., spent more than a year training 26 Special Forces medics to use the machines and in January 2009, the battalion deployed to Afghanistan with nine portable ultrasound machines to put to the test in a combat zone.
+1st Class David Hubler, the senior medic with 1st Battalion, and Capt.
+William N. Vasios, a physician assistant for the same unit, spent more than a year training 26 Special Forces medics to use the machines, and in January 2009, the battalion deployed to Afghanistan with nine portable ultrasound machines to put to the test in a combat zone.

-Battalion medics collected hundreds of images of exams from their deployment to use for documentation and to characterize how Special Forces medics employed their new skill.
+Battalion medics collected hundreds of images from exams from their deployment to use for documentation and to characterize how Special Forces medics employed their new skill.

 Each Special Forces battalion has one portable X-ray system, but the size of the machine made it impractical to use in remote combat environments.

 "It would take one-third of a Chinook helicopter to get an X-ray machine out to a fire base," Hubler said.

 This is in stark contrast with the currently-fielded portable ultrasound machine's ability to fit inside a standard-size medical aid bag.